-Any investments you make on the principal's behalf while he/she lacks the capacity to make financial decisions must be those that are named in the Trusts Act as investments that a trustee is authorised to make.
+Any investments you make on the principal's behalf while he/she lacks the capacity to make financial decisions must be those that are named in the Trusts Act as investments a trustee is authorised to make or are approved by the Court.

-Note: Reference to Court includes the Supreme Court or the Guardianship and Administration Tribunal.
+Court means either the Supreme Court or the Guardianship and Administration Tribunal.